Beam-energy and centrality dependence of direct-photon emission from ultra-relativistic heavy-ion collisions

-If thermal radiation is the source of low \pt direct photons, the similarity at the same \dNch across beam energies and centralities for \pt$<$ 2 GeV/$c$, suggests that the bulk of the matter that emits the radiation is similar in terms of temperature and space time evolution.
-This would be natural, if most of the photons are emitted near the transition from QGP to hadronic gas.
+If thermal radiation is the source of low \pt direct photons, the similarity at the same \dNch across beam energies and centralities for \pt$\lesssim$ 2 GeV/$c$, suggests that the bulk of the matter that emits the radiation is similar in terms of temperature and space time evolution.
+This would be natural, if most of the photons are emitted near the transition from QGP to hadrons.

-While at high \pt the scaled yields in \pp and $A A$ are identical, they differ by a factor of 10 at low \pt.
-This implies that there must be a transition from the small \pp yield to the enhanced $A A$-like low \pt yields in the \dNch range of $\approx$ 2 to 20, which will be accessible with the data taken by PHENIX with small systems $p +$Au, and $^3$He$+$Au.
+While at high \pt the scaled yields in \pp and \AB{A}{A} are identical, at low \pt they differ by a factor of 10.
+This implies that there must be a transition from the small \pp yield to the enhanced \AB{A}{A}-like low \pt yields in the \dNch range of ${\approx}2$ to 20, which will be accessible with the data taken by PHENIX with small systems $p +$Au, and $^3$He$+$Au.